microsoft/AzUrlShortener/doc/faq.md

 ## How to run AzUrlShortener locally

 You will need .NET 9, Docker or Podman installed on your machine.
-From the `scr` directory, run the following command `dotnet run --project Cloud5mins.ShortenerTools.AppHost`.
+From the `scr` directory, run the following command `dotnet run --project AppHost`.
 You can also open the solution in Visual Studio or Visual studio Code and use F5, make sure the `Cloud5mins.ShortenerTools.AppHost` project is set as starting project.

 ## Update/ redeploy AzUrlShortener